Strategy & Positioning

 Read the results like a skeptic, not like a founder

 Two cautions before you act on what you see.
-First, one run is not a baseline: the same prompt returns different answers across runs and engines, so ask each question a few times before concluding anything.
-We wrote up how many runs it takes before an AI-visibility number means anything if you want the statistics.
+First, one run is not a baseline: the same prompt returns different answers across runs and engines, so ask each question a few times before drawing conclusions.
+We explain how many runs it takes before an AI visibility metric becomes statistically meaningful, if you're interested in the methodology.

 Second, grade the answer against facts, not vibes.
 The useful question is not "do I like this answer" but "which failure mode is this": absent, miscategorized, stale, confused, or a footnote.
 That classification tells you what to fix first.